 - Read more about foreign vaccination certificates (Australian Passport Office)

 State and territory governments manage quarantine for overseas arrivals.
 You need to comply with the quarantine requirements of the state or territory you’re arriving in, and any other state or territories you plan to travel on to.
 Contact the relevant state or territory authority for more information about quarantine arrangements.

 It’s your responsibility to ensure you meet entry and quarantine requirements.

 Modified quarantine for fully vaccinated travellers

-Modified quarantine measures may apply to you from 1 November 2021 if you’re fully vaccinated against COVID-19, depending on the state or territory you arrive in.
+Modified quarantine measures may apply if you’re fully vaccinated against COVID-19, depending on the state or territory you arrive in.

 If you’re planning to travel on domestically to another state or territory after arrival, check their entry and quarantine requirements.
 You may not be able to enter or may be required to quarantine, regardless of your vaccination status.

 You need to provide evidence of your vaccination status for modified quarantine measures to apply to you.

 If you can’t be fully vaccinated, you may be eligible for modified quarantine arrangements.

 - If you can’t be fully vaccinated for medical reasons, you’ll need to provide proof that you can’t be vaccinated.
 Your proof must meet certain criteria.